 To fulfill the Uniform Requirements of Oxford College, students are required to take History 101 or History 102, in addition to one course in the social sciences and a third course in either history or social science.
 Business courses do not fulfill Uniform Requirements.
 Students planning to concentrate in history or the social sciences at Emory should take at least the beginning courses in the chosen field while at Oxford.
 For economics majors, Mathematics 171 is required.
 The B.S. degree in psychology requires 15 hours in either biology, chemistry or physics, and mathematics through 173.
 For business majors, Mathematics 172 or 180 is required prior to entering Emory's business school.
 Economics 102 and 103 and Business 203 and 204 are strongly recommended.

-Courses without prerequisites have none listed.
-Although it may be preferable to take such courses as History 101 and History 102 in sequence, they may be taken in any order.
+Courses requiring prerequisites are so identified.
+Although it is preferable to take such courses as History 101 and History 102 or History 151 and 152 in sequence, they may be taken in any order.